VOIP SERVICES

 A Voice over Internet Protocol (VoIP) number is a virtual phone number that’s not associated with a specific location or device.

-Rather than relying on the traditional landline network for calling, VoIP phone numbers are those that utilize internet telephony.
+Rather than relying on the traditional landline network for calling, VoIP phone numbers are those that utilize internet phone service.
 That’s why they’re also sometimes called internet phone numbers.

 From a user’s point of view, a VoIP phone number isn’t much different to a traditional one.
 It’s a string of digits you use to make sure you call the right person.
 Rather than getting one when you have a new landline installed, you get your IP phone number when you sign up for a virtual phone service from a provider like RingCentral.